 This habit of waiting for an invitation to take up social space, rather than claiming it when we want it, is a habit that will hold us back in more than the obvious way.
-Not only does it ensure that we rarely get the opportunity to speak our mind in a group – it also ensures that we will be invited to less groups.
+Not only does it ensure that we rarely get the opportunity to speak our mind in a group – but it also ensures that we will be invited to fewer groups.

 You see, people want connection.
 As humans we crave it, we need it.
 And among us humans, connection is primarily built through conversations.
 Through exchanging thoughts, ideas, experiences, and opinions.

 So in order to experience connection, we have to spend time with someone who communicates with us.